672 Ninth Ave.

 between W.15th/16th Sts.

 One of New York's premiere food merchants and certainly one of its best bread bakeries.
-Her breads are sold in many of the city's markets but for the biggest selection, visit one of the three storefronts.
+Her breads are sold in many of the city's markets but for the biggest selection, visit one of its storefronts.

 Whenever I bake a ham I make sure I also have a loaf of Amy's semolina with golden raisins and fennel, what she calls their "signature" bread.
 Having a ham sandwich made with a single slice of this bread is perfection.
 And I don't even like raisins!
 This golden, slightly sweet loaf sums up what's brilliant about Amy's artisanal selection of organic, whole grain and specialty loaves.
 There are other winning flavors, including black olive, organic whole wheat, and a rosemary round that when toasted is so fragrant it is profound.